Zeagl3/Skybax/README.md

   Hit ESC and create a manual save, just to be sure.

-  Now you're ready to start your adventure, interact with the Mara statue to choose a game start, then go to sleep in the bed behind you.
+  Now you're ready to start your adventure.

   ## In-Game MCM Options